mirror/dd-wrt/src/router/glib20/libglib/docs/reference/glib/gvariant-specification-1.0.rst

          special value outside of that range, called ``NULL``, ``Nothing``, ``None`` or similar.
 In most languages with reference or pointer types, these types are nullable.
 Some languages have the ability to have nullable versions of any type (for example, “``Maybe Int``” in Haskell and “``int? i;``” in C#).
-.. [#f2] Considerable discussion has been made in face-to-face meetings and some discussion has also occured
+.. [#f2] Considerable discussion has been made in face-to-face meetings and some discussion has also occurred
          on the D-Bus mailing list: http://lists.freedesktop.org/archives/dbus/2007-August/008290.html

 Enumeration of Types